 The interventions above are designed to hold students accountable for minor and/or continuous behavioral or academic concerns that a student may display and which interfere with the positive functioning of our school.
 Students must attend any intervention on the day that it is assigned.
 Parents will be notified by phone or email message when an intervention is assigned.
 Parents/Guardians are responsible for keeping phone numbers current.

-ROW (Re-mastery, office hours, work time) is designed to assist students who have not completed class work or homework for whatever reason (i.e. absence, effort, etc.).
-If a student fails to complete their work in or out of class, a teacher may assign them to ROW.
-This session is held after school on a day designated by the teacher.
+Office Hours are designed to assist students who have not completed class work or homework for whatever reason (i.e. absence, effort, etc.).
+If a student fails to complete their work in or out of class, a teacher may assign them to Office Hours.
+Office Hours are held after school on a day designated by the teacher.

 Students who participate in negative behaviors that could or do negatively affect others will participate in the Restorative Approach process.
 This is a process of making amends for a wrong that has been done or preventing a wrong action.
 Restorative Approach is individualized based on the student, the situation, and those affected who are willing to participate.
 Participants in the process may include, but are not limited to, peers, teachers and other staff members, administrators, parents and community members.